Amustache/pubrecon/README.md

 # **pubrecon** - The _place_ (physical and conceptual) of advertising in video game magazines

-CS-433 - Machine Learning - EPFL — Martin Jaggi & Rüdiger Urbanke
+From the course CS-433 - Machine Learning - EPFL — Martin Jaggi & Rüdiger Urbanke, cleaned for public publication.

 Made by Stache (me!)